- Airport Investment Details

 Ryanair is Europe's largest airline, the largest low-cost carrier, and one of the world's largest airlines as measured by international passengers carried.
 Ryanair has its largest base at London Stansted Airport, and second-largest base at Dublin Airport.
 Ryanair currently operates a network covering over 40 bases and 1,100 routes (with over 1,300 daily departures) across 26 countries, connecting some 155 destinations.
-Ryanair operates a fleet of over 250 B737-800 aircraft, with a large order backlog.
-Ryanair employs more than 8,000 people and expects traffic to grow to 73.5 million passengers in fiscal year 2011.
+Ryanair operates a fleet of over 250 B737-800 aircraft, with a large order backlog and employs more than 8,000 people.

 Location of Ryanair main hub (London Stansted Airport)